FabianRolfMatthiasNoll/information-monitor/README.md

 2).Create a folder named "slideshow" in the main directory
 3).You can now throw pictures into the slideshow folder.
 (JPG,PNG etc doesnt matter)
 4).The order of the Images is defined by their names (000 => 001 => 002...)
-5).Up to 3 Websites can be defined in the config.json
+5).infinite Websites can be defined in the config.json
 6).Also the time how long a picture etc. is show is adjustable in the config.json
 7).All settings will be automatically applied after one cycle
 8).Have fun :)